lordofscripts/wipechromium/README.md

 these **User Profiles**.

 ### Features
-* At present it supports *Chromium* but it is designed to support extra browsers.
+* At present it supports *Chromium* & *Firefox ESR* but it is designed to support extra browsers.
 * It can `-scan` your system for browser data & cache directories.
 * You can wipe out your entire cache,
-* You can wipe out most of your user profile data,
+* You can wipe out most of your user profile data except...,
-* You can wipe the cache & data in one go,
 * It keeps your precious data: Settings, Web applications, File systems, Bookmarks & Extensions.
+* You can wipe the cache & data in one go, or one or the other.

 #### Known Limitations

-Although care has been taken to support file operations for Linux/Unix, MacOS and Windows, I have only tested it with Linux/Unix.
+Although care has been taken to support file operations for Linux/Unix, MacOS and Windows, I have only tested it with Linux/Unix because that's all I have..

 ### Useful combinations